kubedl-io/website/content/docs/tutorial/tutorial.md

       localStorage:
         # The host dir for THIS model version, each modelVersion should have its own unique parent folder, in this case, 'mymodelv1'
         path: /models/mymodelv1
+        # The mounted path inside the container.
+        # The training code is expected to export the model under this path, such as storing the tensorflow saved_model.
+        mountPath: /kubedl-model
         # The node for storing the model
         nodeName: kind-control-plane
   tfReplicaSpecs: